 The DFFE Screening Tool Report (Appendix 5) identified the site as having a Very High Aquatic Biodiversity Sensitivity, as the site is within a Strategic Water Source Area.

-Figure 14: SANBI NFEPA Map of the water resources in the area.
+Figure 11: SANBI NFEPA Map of the water resources in the area.

-Figure 15: Google Earth image showing the approximate location of the wetland.
+Figure 12: Google Earth image showing the approximate location artificial wetlands and low-level channel on site (blue dashed line.